gavinmcfarland/writing-a-better-readme/README.md

 ## Advanced Usage of Your Project

-Poeple with different skill and knowlegde will likely be trying to use your project and not everyone may be familiar with the style of notation you are using.
+People with different skill and knowlegde will likely be trying to use your project and not everyone may be familiar with the style of notation you are using.